avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Python CI/Declarative Pipeline Python Bugs Analysis/Scripted Pipeline/README.md

 ***
 ## Introduction

 Scripted Pipeline in Jenkins allows users to define CI/CD pipelines using Groovy scripting language, offering flexibility and customization for defining complex workflows.
 It provides an imperative, programmatic approach where users write scripts executed sequentially by Jenkins, with direct access to Jenkins APIs for advanced automation and integration.
-Scripted Pipelines are suitable for environments requiring fine-grained control over pipeline execution and the ability to define pipelines as code.
+Scripted Pipelines are suitable for environments requiring fine-grained control over pipeline execution and the ability to define pipelines as code.* Cilck [**here**](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md)

 ***
 ## Why Scripted Pipeline